“Street in Godramstein”

 Between 1909 and 1913, Slevogt spent his summers at his wife’s family’s country home in Godramstein.
 Godramstein is a district in the city of Landau in southwestern Germany, along the Queich River.
 Slevogt created many works of art while in Godramstein, giving the name to that period of his art, the “Godramstein Period”.

-Inspired by the work of the French Impressionists, particularly Édouard Manet, Slevogt started working with light and color and how the interplay between them would influence his overall pieces.
+Inspired by the work of the French Impressionists, particularly Édouard Manet, Slevogt started working with light and color.
+The interplay between the two influenced his overall style.
 Slevogt’s color palette lightened, and his brush strokes grew looser.
-He also began using the pastose technique, applying paint thickly onto the canvas, oftentimes by palette knife alone.
+He also began using the pastose technique, applying paint thickly onto the canvas, often by palette knife alone.

 For more on Max Slevogt, please visit his short biography here.